japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

   diskSize: Long): Boolean
 ----

-`updateBlockInfo` sends a blocking xref:storage:BlockManagerMasterEndpoint.adoc#UpdateBlockInfo[UpdateBlockInfo] event to <<driverEndpoint, BlockManagerMaster RPC endpoint>> (and waits for a response).
+`updateBlockInfo` sends a blocking storage:BlockManagerMasterEndpoint.md#UpdateBlockInfo[UpdateBlockInfo] event to <<driverEndpoint, BlockManagerMaster RPC endpoint>> (and waits for a response).

 `updateBlockInfo` prints out the following DEBUG message to the logs: